 What is the residue that is deposited on wood stove glass?

 - Other mineral residues

-It’s always worst when a piece of wood falls against the glass and burns there.
-That will instantly blacken your glass and prevent you from seeing the flames unobscured.
+It’s always worst when a piece of wood falls against the glass and burns in that position.
+That will instantly blacken your glass and prevent you from seeing the flames.

-To test the wood stove glass cleaners, I’ve separated the glass door into 4 sections with painter’s tape, and then I use a final 5th method on the area under the tape at the end.
+To test the wood stove glass cleaners, I separated the glass door into 4 sections with painter’s tape.
+I then used a final 5th method on the area under the tape at the end.

 Here’s how to clean wood stove glass with each of these methods – and the results!

 (It should go without saying that you shouldn’t try to clean the glass if your stove is hot – wait 12 hours or more after a fire has gone out before cleaning.
 Woodfire temperatures can stay high for hours after they’ve gone out).

 I tried what ended up being my favorite method first.